 - Personal Capital is geared toward those who want an all-in-one solution for budgeting, monitoring, and financial tracking.
 With capabilities to track net worth as well as the option to include investments, this app is also ideal for those whose finances may be too complex to “fit” in the rubric of other high-level apps.

-Here, learn what these three apps offer, so you can choose the one that will best fit in your financial life.
+Here, learn what these three apps offer, so you can choose the budgeting app that will best fit your lifestyle.

 Sophisticated budgeting for couples